Wherever we live or work, we face a significant shift in our personal and professional lives.

 It will also be a place people come to in the evening for the nightlife, where they stay on after work for a drink and the chance to bump into some new people and swap ideas.

-Oxford North will be a business community with a mix of workspaces, homes, leisure, arts and culture, nursery, hotel and open green spaces.
+Oxford North will be a life sciences district with a mix of labs and workspaces, homes, leisure, arts and culture, nursery, hotel and open green spaces.

 Around 23 acres of open space, equivalent to 15 football pitches, will include three new grassland parks for everyone to enjoy.